 I want to share this remarkable album.
 I haven't been following the heavy metal scene myself for some years, but was really impressed by this book and CD project of heavy metal Islam by Mark Levine.
 That cross-cultural nature of art and music

-In the last 2 days I was told of the death of Jennifer Anderson (Miro) of The Nuns, from cancer at the end of December 2011 at the age of 54.
-I'm devastated, as with great gusto and positivity about her inclusion in my new series of paintings she collaborated to help
+In the last 2 days I was told of the death of Jennifer Anderson (Miro) of The Nuns , from cancer at the end of December 2011 at the age of 54.
+I'm devastated, as with great gusto and positivity about her inclusion in my new series of

 The sub-text question in this painting is: "Does Petraeus dream of electric sheep?".
 But for every intelligent being, it is still, "What is this thing called love?"